singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 .

 #### 1. Set up your GemFile
 Your Gemfile should be located in the root of your site.
-Open it in your text editor of choice and make sure that Jekyll is included and since we're hosting at Netlify's, it's also possible to specify *WHICH* version of Jekyll you wish to use!
+Open it in your text editor of choice and make sure that Jekyll is included and since we're hosting at netlify's, it's also possible to specify *WHICH* version of Jekyll you wish to use!
 See the following examples of including Jekyll:

 To use the most current version of Jekyll (as of this writing version 3) use this line: